Skip to main content

 Behavioral Signs

-• Hitting, kicking, throwing objects, or slamming doors
+• Hitting, kicking, throwing stuff, slamming doors

 Research-Backed